Cyber essentials vs cyber essentials plus: What are they?

 Once your organisation has been successfully certified, this certification is valid for 12 months from the issue date.

-Cyber Essentials basic Cyber Essentials Plus
+Cyber Essentials Cyber Essentials Plus

 This is a self assessment questionnaire that can be carried out by employees of the organisation.
 It is a professionally conducted audit that is ideal for large organisations.

-It is ideal for SMEs with few system processes who are looking for a cost effective way to comply with the GDPR.
+It is ideal for SMEs with few system processes who are looking for a cost-effective way to comply with the GDPR.
 An external certification body will remotely conduct vulnerability scans of your organisation’s systems.

-The self assessment is an audit of basic system requirements needed for baseline compliance.
+The self-assessment is an audit of basic system requirements needed for baseline compliance.
 This audit assesses all system requirements and ensures that your organisation is compliant with all five controls listed in Cyber Essentials.

-The self assessment can be conducted by an internal IT team.
+The self-assessment can be conducted by an internal IT team.
 This team must be aware of all business and system processes.
 Hiring independent assessors provides the benefit of working with individuals who have auditing experience in several comparable organisations.

 Understanding the main differences between both certifications is an important aspect of our next question—who needs Cyber Essentials?